-Where To Watch 'Happy New Year, Charlie Brown!'
-Before The Holiday Season Ends
+Where You Can Watch 'Happy New Year, Charlie Brown!'
+Before 2019 Kicks Off

 No matter what time of the year it is, there's a Peanuts animated special that suits the moment.
 With 45 specials produced over the course of several decades, you can celebrate each and every holiday with Charlie Brown and the rest of the gang.
 To do that, you'll need to know where to watch Happy New Year, Charlie Brown!.
 After cycling through the search for the Great Pumpkin, Snoopy's Thanksgiving dinner, and A Charlie Brown Christmas, you're going to want to ring in the New Year with old Chuck, too.

 There are a few options for watching the Charlie Brown New Year's special.
 If you have an Amazon Prime subscription, then you can easily find it streaming for free.
 However, don't despair if you're not signed up for the streaming service.
 Happy New Year, Charlie Brown! will be airing on ABC on Dec.
 27 at 8 p.m.
 ET, just in time to set the scene for your own end of year celebrations.
 Unfortunately, the special isn't available on Netflix, though you can watch it on Hulu if you have Hulu Live TV.

 If all else fails, iTunes is selling six Peanuts holiday specials in a package deal for $29.99.
 For that price, not only do you get Happy New Year, Charlie Brown!, but also get five other classics.
 Who could ask for more?